-THE MINISTER OF FINANCE (SHRI R. VENKATARAMAN): He is a professional
+THE MINISTER OF FINANCE (SHRI R. VENKATARAMAN): He is a professional critic.

 SHRI N. K. P. SALVE: And further, the price increase, the increase in the wholesale price index, was attributed or was put as a proof of the lack of soundness in the proposals contained in the Budget and the Finance Bill.
-Undoubtedly, every student of macro economy would know and will accept that both the Budget and the Finance Bill are an exceedingly potent power in the hands of the Finance Minister to regulate the entire economy of the country as such, an surely it is a very powerful weapon to fight amongst inflationary pressures if they are others oppressing the economy.
-I challenge anyone anywhere to produce Finance Minister who will be ingenous to be able to control the inflationary pressure in the economy in the circumstances in which we are today without there being the fullest co-operation from all those segments of the economy who equally control the forces of supply and demand.
+Undoubtedly, every student of macro economy would know and will accept that both the Budget and the Finance Bill are an exceedingly potent power in the hands of Finance Minister to regulate the entire economy of the country as such, an surely it is a very powerful weapon to fight amongst others inflationary pressures if they are oppressing challenge anythe economy. Ι one anywhere to produce Finance Minister who will be SO ingenous to be able to control the inflationary pressure in the economy in the circumstances in which we are today without there being the fullest co-operation from all those segments of the economy who equally control the forces of supply and demand.
 Particularly in the private sector, if the people who are responsible for production, who are responsible for supplies, who are responsible for distribution and who also to a large extent are responsible for demand management, are not going to fully co-operate with the Government and the Finance Minister, the ingenuity of a Finance Minister, in any controlled economy of the type that we have, is never going to bear with us.
-Therefore, I was very carefully listening to the evaluation Shri Sankar Ghose was making which of the various proposals in the Budget and in the Finance Bill and he did come out with a few suggestions.
-The difficulty is so far as his criticism is concerned-he did spell out. according to him, some apprehensions and h_e did spell out some of the objectives under the given circumstances what could have been done to achieve these objectives has not been spelt out by him or by anybody.
+Therefore, I was very carefully listening to the evaluation which Shri Sankar Ghose was making of the various proposals in the Budget and in the Finance Bill and he did come out with a few suggestions.
+The difficulty is so far as his criticism is concerned-he did spell out, according to him, some apprehensions and he did spell out objectives-under the some of the given circumstances, what better could have been done to achieve these objectives has not been spelt out by him or by anybody.
 We have the limitations and the constraints on our resources.
-These resources have to be mobilised in a particular manner Within these constraints and limitations, and the powers which ar_e given to the Finance Minister who is responsible to Parliament, the best has been done.
-If one were to make a very objective and an honest evaluation, one will find that there are two reasons which ar_e wholly and solely responsible for inflation and one will not have the slightest doubt in demarcating or finding out what those two reasons are.
+These resources to be mobilised in a particular man-Within these constraints limitations, and the powers which are given to the Finance Minister who is responsible to Parliament, the best has been done.
+If one were to make a very objective and an honest evaluation, one will find that there are two reasons which are wholly and solely responsible for inflation and one will not have the slightest doubt in demarcating or finding out what those two reasons are.